Rare Silver Coins: An Economical and Appealing Gold Alternative

 U.S. rare silver coins comprise seven denominations: the three cent, half-dime, dime, twenty-cent, quarter dollar, half dollar and dollar.
 This denomination selection creates many areas of interest for collectors, with the U.S. silver dollar garnering the most attention by far.

-Probably no coin is more widely collected today than the Morgan silver dollar — an oversized, silver-rich beauty with mintage figures large enough to allow millions of collectors to own complete or near-complete sets.
+Probably no coin is more widely collected today than the rare Morgan silver dollar — an oversized, silver-rich beauty with mintage figures large enough to allow millions of collectors to own complete or near-complete sets.
 Morgan dollars were minted from 1878 until 1904, and again in 1921, across the Philadelphia, New Orleans, San Francisco, and Carson City mints.

 Three of the seven silver coin denominations are now obsolete, having either been replaced by another coin or shunned by the public.
 These include the three cent — the smallest silver coin ever minted by the U.S. — the half dime and twenty cent.